At a glance

 Do you have an afterschool program?

-Yes, it’s called Hawks Nest and open to K3 – 8th grade GCS students.
-Hours of operation are 3 – 6 pm and rates are $5 per hour and $3 per half
+Yes, it’s called Hawks Nest and is open to K3 – 8th grade GCS students.
+Hours of operation are 3 – 6 pm and the fee is $45.00 per week.
+This includes adult supervision, homework help, snack and recreation.

 Greenwood Christian School Test Scores